DIGITALDJZ/Chute-SDK-v2-iOS/README.md

 ###Chutes

-Chutes are used for organizing assets.
+Chutes are the main containers for organizing assets.
 When you create a chute you can set a variety of privacy options.
 The privacy settings are GCPermissionTypePrivate, GCPermissionTypeMembers, GCPermissionTypePublic, GCPermissionTypeFriends, and GCPermissionTypePassword.
 Use the following code to create a new chute

 ```Objective-C
     GCChute *_newChute = [GCChute new];